 Sunday, December 4, 2016

-Pontatoc Ridge to Point 7,123', Mt.
+Pontatoc Ridge to Little Kimball (Point 7,123'), Mt.
 Kimball Loop

-Essence: Gain Pontatoc Ridge at Saddle 5,140' and proceed to its terminus at Point 7,123' ("Little Kimball").
+Essence: Gain Pontatoc Ridge at Saddle 5,140' and proceed to its terminus at "Little Kimball," Point 7,123'.
 Create a loop by returning on the Finger Rock Trail, pivoting at Kimball Saddle or Mt.
 Kimball.
 This hike features exceptional Point 5,783', the "Towers of Hercules," unique views of Window Rock while ascending a sequence of rollers, and Kimball's twin, Point 7,123'.
 Off-trail walking is accommodating in middle-altitude grasses rising to piñon-juniper, and finally, large-girth ponderosa.
 This hike completes Pontatoc Ridge; it is intended as a companion piece to lower Pontatoc Ridge.
 This description and hike will appeal particularly to Pusch Ridge regulars.

 Travel: From Tucson's Skyline Drive, go north one mile on Alvernon Way to the Richard McKee Finger Rock Trailhead.
 Park in a large lot on the left.
 There is a drinking faucet but no other facilities.